 If you or someone you love suffered injuries in a motorcycle accident in Arizona and you believe a defective part may have been the cause of that accident, the parts manufacturer or motorcycle brand can be held liable for the injuries and other damages suffered in the wreck.
 But these types of product liability cases can be very difficult to win.
 They are complex in nature and require a skilled attorney with a reputation and track record of success.

-After a motorcycle accident has changed your life or hurt someone you love, you need the skilled and highly experienced guidance of the motorcycle accident lawyers of Cantor Crane.
-Call Cantor Crane now at 602.254.2701 for a free, no-obligation consultation about your potential claim.
+After a motorcycle accident has changed your life or hurt someone you love, you need the skilled and highly experienced guidance of the motorcycle accident lawyers of Cantor Injury Lawyers.
+Call Cantor Injury Lawyers now at 602.254.2701 for a free, no-obligation consultation about your potential claim.

 Fill out the form below to recieve a free and confidential intial consultation.